Health Sciences

 Public Health, Graduate Certificate

 The public health needs of rural Northern Arizona are immense.
-Tribal and non-tribal communities in Northern Arizona experience severe health disparities that are linked to chronic illness.
 Individuals from these rural communities aspire to serve the health needs of their communities, but may find relocation a barrier to attending higher education opportunities.
-This Graduate Certificate in Public Health prepares students for careers in public health and can support career advancement for individuals who are already employed in the public health field.
+The Graduate Certificate in Public Health prepares students for careers in public health and can support career advancement for individuals who are already employed in the public health field.
 The certificate prepares students for professional practice in public health, providing specific skill development in health policy and management, environmental and occupational health, epidemiology, and the consideration of social and structural determinants of health when planning public health interventions.

 • Degree Info Tab Open